seiies/finger/README.md

  * ```Free```  - default for query parameters (```[\s\S]+?```).

 ###Combined parameters
-The parameters could describe where values must be placed in arguments object.
+The parameters describe where values must be placed in arguments object.

 ```js
 var rule = new Rule('/<page.section>/(<page.itemId>/)');